 Cons of the Winix 5500

-According to Amazon.com, this air purifier has a 4.6 out of 5-star rating with 1,283 reviews.
-Some of these reviews include wood odors being eliminated, works great in a large room, keeps air clean when running fireplace, has helped to get rid of allergy medications that were needed previously.
+According to Walmart.com, this air purifier has a 4.6 out of 5-star rating with 1,283 reviews.
+Some of these reviews include wood odors being eliminated, works great in a large room, keeps air clean when running fireplace, and has helped to get rid of allergy medications that were needed previously.

 Pros of the Conway AP-1512HH